 Those original goals remain largely the same as the evolution of the group continues to grow.

 “I love working with the Oxford Pride Committee because we’re constantly working at making a safer community for youth, particularly my own moving forward, and making sure there are some resources available to them,” says Tami Murray, the committee’s president and co-founder.
 She’s not wrong.
 Working to create safer spaces in the community, The Oxford County Pride Committee does some pretty amazing work so read on!

 The 2020 Award Recipient, Mary Elizabeth Rochon

 One of the Oxford Pride Committee’s largest undertakings is the Tyrell Maas Pride Leadership Award.
 This award is presented to a secondary student who exhibits excellent leadership and service in Oxford County.

 The award winner is selected from a pool of nominees in grades eleven and twelve (get your nominations in), who attend a secondary school or an equivalent in Oxford.

 The recipient receives $500 to be applied to their choice of post-secondary education OR a charity of their choosing.
 Funded by the Tyrell Maas Memorial Fund and Oxford County Pride, you can donate to the award here.

 Each year in June, The Oxford Pride Committee hosts a Family Day that focuses on family-friendly entertainment that brings inclusive and diverse resources and connections to the community.

 It’s a place to kick back, connect and enjoy.
 In the past, this has included everything from Drag Shows and parades to photo booths and live concerts.
-Stay tuned to find out about the upcoming year!
+Learn more about Pride Family Day, taking place June 17th.

 The Rest of the Month